GitTools/GitVersion/CONTRIBUTING.md

 ## Contribution Guidelines

-- Try to use feature branches rather than developing on master.
+- Try to use feature branches rather than developing on main.
 - Please include tests covering the change.
 - The documentation is stored in the repository under the [`docs`](docs) folder.
    Have a look at the [documentation readme file](docs/readme.md) for guidance